-A total of 72 native vascular flora species from 46 genera and 18 families were recorded from the 17 transects in 2022.
-Two weed species were recorded: Cenchrus ciliaris and C. setiger.
+A total of 66 native vascular flora species were recorded from the 17 transects resampled in 2023.
+Two weed species were recorded from the study area (Cenchrus ciliaris and C. setiger).

 1.3.1 Satisfaction of Completion Criteria

 With regards to the criteria for the rehabilitation areas listed for Condition 8 of MS844: